 Best Jeep Roof Racks: Boost Your Jeep’s Carrying Capacity

-Going on road trips doesn’t have to be complicated—simply get a Jeep roof rack
+Going on road trips doesn’t have to be complicated—simply get a Jeep roof rack.

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-BY Alice Musyoka / LAST UPDATED ON November 14, 2019
+BY William Byrd / LAST UPDATED ON October 15, 2021

 - Steel wind deflector helps eliminate resistance, improving your car’s fuel consumption and overall performance